 Easy wasn't it?
-(If you didn't get it to work first time, then don't rush off to e-mail technical support just yet - have a little look at the next section, ASP.NET Troubleshooting, first.)
+If you didn't get it to work first time, then don't rush off to e-mail technical support just yet - have a little look at the next section, ASP.NET Troubleshooting, first.
 Now let's take a look at the ASP.NET code that makes this application tick.

-Of course, there is only one block of ASP.NET code (ignoring the server control) in the whole program.
-It's enclosed by the <script> and tags:
+There is only one block of ASP.NET code (ignoring the server control - we'll look at using server controls in Chapter 3) in the whole program.
+It's enclosed by the <script> and </script> tags and although it does span three lines it is actually only one line of code spread over three lines, because it won't fit within the margins of the book on one line:

 '''

-<script language="vb" runat="server">
+<script language="c#" runat="server">

-Sub Page_Load()
+void Page_Load()

-time.text=Hour(Now) & ":" & Minute(Now) & ":" & Second(Now)

-End Sub
+{

+time.Text=DateTime.Now.Hour.ToString() + ":" +

+DateTime.Now.Minute.ToString() + ":" +

+DateTime.Now.Second.ToString();

+}

 </script>

 '''

-The script delimiters specify which code needs ASP.NET to run, and we'll look at them in detail in the next chapter.
+The script delimiters specify which code is to be run by ASP.NET.
+We'll look at these in detail in the next chapter.
 If we ignore the <script> tags for the time being, and just think of them as ASP.NET code delimiters, then we're left with just three lines.
-If we further ignore the Sub Page_Load and End Sub lines, which are standard to many ASP.NET programs, and which we'll be discussing in Chapter 3, we're left with one line, namely.
+If we further ignore the void Page\Load() and surrounding curly braces { }, which are standard to many ASP.NET programs, and which we'll be discussing in Chapter 3, we're left with this:

 '''

-time.text=Hour(Now) & ":" & Minute(Now) & ":" & Second(Now)
+time.Text=DateTime.Now.Hour.ToString() + ":" +

+DateTime.Now.Minute.ToString() + ":" +

+DateTime.Now.Second.ToString();

 '''

-This line tells the web server to go off and run the VB .NET Now() function on the web server.
-The VB .NET Now() function returns the current time at the web server.
-It returns the values of the Now() function divided up into hour, minute and second values.
-The result of this function is returned as part of the <ASP: label> control, further down the page.
+This code tells the web server to go off and run the C# DateTime.Now() function on the web server.
+The C# DateTime.Now() function returns the current time at the web server.
+We can divide this up to return values for the hours, minutes, and seconds, using the DateTime.Now.Time format.
+We also add a ToString, because as it stands, we can't return a date data type, it has to be a string data type.
+We will look at data types in Chapter 4.
+Anyway we don't really want to dig into the code here, all we need to know is that the code tells the web server to go and get the system time and return it as three values, each converted to a string and separated by a colon.
+The resulting string looked like this:

+The formatted string is returned as part of the <ASP: label> control, further down the page.
 We'll be looking at this control in Chapter 3.

 If the web server and browser are on different machines, then the time returned by the web server might not be the same as the time kept by the machine you're using to browse.
-For example, if this page is hosted on a machine in Los Angeles, then you can expect the page to show the local time in Los Angeles - even if you're browsing to the page from a machine in Cairo.
+For example, if this page is hosted on a machine in Los Angeles, then you can expect the page to show the local time in Los Angeles, even if you're browsing to the page from a machine in Cairo.

-This example isn't wildly interactive or dynamic, but it illustrates that we can ask the web server to go off and do something for us, and return the answer within the context of an HTML page.
+This example isn't wildly interactive or dynamic, but it illustrates the way in which we can ask the web server to go off and do something for us, and return the answer within the context of an HTML page.
 Of course, by using this technique with things like HTML forms and other tools, we'll be able to build a more informative, interactive interface with the user.